preston/journeta/README.txt

 	sent from the server(s).
 All nodes automatically find eachother.
 Try running multiples clients, and then multiple servers.
 Notice that when you have N servers, each job gets run N times, and not necessarilly by the same client!

+ examples/network_status.rb

+	Monitors the presence of all peers on the network.

 == Author

 Preston Lee <preston.lee at openrain d0t com>